 Fraud – Nonprofits organizations continue to suffer loss as a result thereof.
 The New York Times reports that a Christian charity organization, Compassion International, has permanently shut down its operations in India.

 Control measures such as double checking signatures have since proven not to be preventive enough.
 There are several examples that can illustrate this better.
-The Washington Post reported the following incidents, all happened between 2007 and 2013:
+The Washington Post reported the following incidents of fraudulent activities, that all happened between 2007 and 2013:

 - a former financial director for the American Red Cross was sentenced to seven years for grand larceny (theft of property having a value above a legally specified amount).
 The accused embezzled over $274,000 between 2005 and 2009, he used the money to buy clothes and paid tuition fees for his children.

 - Another case is that of a fraudster who led the H.O.W Foundation, a nonprofit that provides a center for drug addicts in Tulsa.
 He was sentenced to 15 months in prison.
 He wrote himself 213 checks for a total of $1.35 million.